BabylonJSGuide/docampus/content/babylon101/enhance/viewer2.md

 [Example Viewer - Village](/webpages/page4.html) adjusting the camera

-When you are when developing a web game or app you probably want more flexibile than the Viewer can give.
+When you are when developing a web game or app you probably want more flexibility than the Viewer can give.
 Let's take another look at using the HTML template.

 [Prev](/babylon101/copies) Copying Meshes
 [Next](/babylon101/app2) App Layout on Web Page